-certain way - into taking a form that is suitable for that particular activity - and this undermines the child's freedom to develop his or her own body in a way that expresses the individuality that inhabits it.
+Closely related to this is the reason we don't train our children for particular sports or specialised physical activities when they are young.
+While their limbs are still growing, repetitive training in (particularly, but not only) football, tennis, martial arts, ballet and gymnastics pushes them into developing in a certain way - into taking a form that is suitable for that particular activity - and this undermines the child's freedom to develop his or her own body in a way that expresses the individuality that inhabits it.
 Children now generally move much less than we did when we were young.
 There isn't the running, walking, skipping and climbing going on after school that there once was.
 If they are spending most of their free time sitting down and the rest being trained in a particular sport, there is no opportunity for the free, natural movement they need for healthy growth.
 The games we play in the lower classes allow the children to run, skip, jump and move freely, so that their bodies develop naturally.
-If a person's body doesn't 'fit' his individuality well, it will be a constant, if subtle, irritation - a source of frustration - to him for the rest of his life and that will affect everything he does.
+If a person's body doesn't 'fit' their individuality well, it will be a constant, if subtle, irritation - a source of frustration - to them for the rest of their life and that will affect everything they do.